brownhash/brownhash/README.md

 - High scale application architectures
 - Managing your infrastructure with style
 - Infrastructure as Code in general
-- Scripting with Go & Python
+- Codes in Go & Python

 ### The open source projects that I'm currently focusing on are